H Dallas

 Note π in the denominator of the second term on the right-hand side.
 And π appears prominently in Einstein’s “field equations” of general theory of relativity, which governs the universe on the very largest scales:

 In other words, π appears throughout modern science, and is used every day in literally billions of computations, from large-scale supercomputers simulated the earth’s climate to cell phones and key-ring finders.
-And even more applications would doubtless be found in the future.
+And even more applications would doubtless be found in the future, thank you.